 Why does this matter for government legal professionals?

-Securing full FedRAMP authorization will position Thomson Reuters (TR) as a leader in cloud security for the federal sector.
 FedRAMP represents the gold standard for cloud security, and federal agencies require this designation for competitive bids.
-By achieving this milestone—especially as no vendor currently holds full certification for certain products—TR will gain a significant competitive edge.
+By achieving this milestone—especially as no vendor currently holds full certification for certain products—helps customers who use our products gain a significant edge over competition who doesn’t.

-FedRAMP authorization will assure government customers that TR delivers best-in-class security and service.
-This achievement will also reinforce confidence in TR’s products among large law firms and corporate clients, addressing any potential security concerns.
+FedRAMP authorization will assure government customers that we deliver best-in-class security and service.
+This achievement will also strive to reinforce confidence in our products among large law firms and corporate clients, addressing any potential security concerns.

 What’s next?

-TR has committed to FedRAMPing additional products in its legal suite, including CoCounsel Core and Drafting, to meet all federal government security needs.
+We have committed to FedRAMPing additional products in our legal suite, including CoCounsel Core and Drafting, to meet all federal government security needs.

 And the FedRAMP approval process is not one-and-done achievement, by any means.
 It’s an ongoing, and continually revised, process.
 All applicable products will need to be re-certified as they evolve, such as if new features are added to approved products, as well as to keep in compliance with any new or altered security standards and data regulations.
 This is particularly important with the growth of generative artificial intelligence programs and sensitive data handling.